x1xo/Auth/README.md

 If you need to validate whether a token has been revoked, visit `/api/user/sessions/<tokenid>`.
 This endpoint will respond with information about whether the token has been revoked, allowing you to maintain control over the validity of user sessions.

+To revoke/invalidate a token/session, send a `DELETE` method to `/api/user/sessions/<tokenid>`.
+This endpoint will invalidate the token with the assoiciated `tokenid` and will block future requests with that token.
+When invalidating your app can also store the `tokenid`, so it cuts the round trip for checking if the token with `tokenid` is valid.

+To revoke/invalidate all tokens/sessions, send a `DELETE` method to `/api/users/sessions/invalidate_all`.
+This endpoint will invalidate all tokens/sessions assoiciated with the current user.

 **Note:** When accessing any `/api` routes, make sure to pass the `access_token` cookie in your request.
 This cookie is essential for authentication and authorization purposes.

 ## Error Handling ❗